aws-samples/update-aws-ip-ranges/README.md

 > An error occurred (WAFInvalidParameterException) when calling the ListIPSets operation: Error reason: The scope is not valid., field: SCOPE_VALUE, parameter: CLOUDFRONT

 Scope name `CLOUDFRONT` is correct, but it MUST be running on North Virginia (us-east-1) region.
-If it runs outside North Virginia you will see the error above.
+If it runs outside North Virginia, you will see the error above.
 Please make sure it is running on North Virginia (us-east-1) region.

 ## Security